thomaskroi1996/openfoam_opencfs_coupling/devlog.md

 - in SimOutputHDF5.cc -> somehow code gets stuck there and crashes then. (tries to access vector of size 0 at index 0)

 - From here: figure out why we have 2 times acouPressure on internal? maybe XML issue?

+  ## 03.11.25:

+  Issue was fixed by simply mapping Pressure from preCICE to acouRhsLoad name in openCFS, on line 143 of PreciceAdapter.cc